C-MCTS: Safe Planning with Monte Carlo Tree Search: Monte Carlo Tree Search for Constrained MDPs

+Depending on the context we will use the definitions of Eq.~\ref{eq:constr_opt} or the notion of the state-action expected discounted cumulative reward/cost (i.e., the state-action value function), defined (for cost) as follows:

+Similar to assumptions of previous work (see e.g.,~\cite{tessler2018reward} and the robust constraint objective (Eq.~\ref{eq:qc}) from~\cite{mankowitz2020robust}), we prioritize the constraint satisfaction part of Eq.~\ref{eq:constr_opt}. \begin{definition} \citep{tessler2018reward} A feasible solution of the constrained optimization problem defined in Eq.~\ref{eq:constr_opt} is a solution that satisfies $V_{C}^{\pi}(s) \leq \hat{c}$. \end{definition} One approach to address the problem in Eq.~\ref{eq:constr_opt} is using the Lagrange multiplier technique (see \cite{bertsekas2014constrained}).
+For formulating the Lagrangian, we can define the following: \begin{definition} \citep{tessler2018reward} The penalized reward function is defined as $r_\lambda(\lambda, s, a) = r(s,a) - \lambda\, c(s,a)$.
+The penalized expected discounted cumulative reward function is defined as $V_{R}^{\pi}(\lambda, s) = V_{R}^{\pi}(s)-\lambda V_{C}^{\pi}(s)$. \end{definition} The Lagrangian transforms the posed problem into an unconstrained one:

+Even though a significant body of work in solving CMDPs is available, \ac{MCTS} for \emph{discrete-action}~\acp{CMDP} has only been little explored.
+To our knowledge, apart from the seminal work of~\cite{CC-MCP}, previous work extended~\ac{MCTS} only to multi-objective variants~\citep{Hayes2023} that attempt to construct local~\citep{ParetoMCTS} or global~\citep{mo-mcts} Pareto fronts and determine the Pareto-optimal solution.
+These approaches report good results at the expense of higher computational costs, due to the need to compute a set of Pareto-optimal solutions.
+Lee et al.~\cite{CC-MCP} proposed Cost-Constrained Partially Observable Monte Carlo Planning, an \ac{MCTS} algorithm to solve Constrained Partially Observable Markov Decision Process problems, which can be used to solve \ac{CMDP} settings (we will refer to this algorithm as \ac{CC-MCP}). \ac{CC-MCP} uses a Lagrange formulation and updates the Lagrange multiplier while constructing the search tree based on accumulated cost statistics.
+The \ac{CMDP} problem is formulated as a \ac{LP}, and then the dual formulation is solved:

-Here, $\nu_{\lambda}^*$ is the optimal value function for a scalarized reward function $\mathbb{R}-\lambda^T \mathbb{C}$. $V_{\mathbb{R}},V_{\mathbb{C}}$ are the expected discounted cumulative reward and costs respectively, and $\hat{c}$ are the cost constraints.
-As the objective function in Eq.~\ref{eq:ccmcp_pwlinear} is piecewise-linear and convex over $\lambda$~\cite{CC-MCP}, $\lambda$ can be updated using the gradient information $V_{\mathbb{C}}^{*}-\hat{c}$, where $V_{\mathbb{C}}^*$ are the costs incurred for an optimal policy with a fixed $\lambda$.
-Hence, \ac{CMDP} can be solved by iterating the following three steps: (i) Solve MDP with a scalarized reward $\mathbb{R}-\lambda^T{\mathbb{C}}$, (ii) Evaluate $V_\mathbb{C}^*$ for this policy, (iii) Update $\lambda$ using the gradient information.
-Steps (i) and (ii) can also be interleaved at a finer granularity, and this is the idea behind \ac{CC-MCP}, where $\lambda$ is updated at every \ac{MCTS} iteration based on the Monte Carlo cost estimate $\hat{V}_\mathbb{C}$ at the root node of the search tree.
+Here, $V_{R}^{*}(\lambda, s)$ is the optimal penalized expected discounted cumulative reward function, and $\hat{c}$ are the cost constraints.
+As the objective function in Eq.~\ref{eq:ccmcp_pwlinear} is piecewise-linear and convex over $\lambda$~\citep{CC-MCP}, $\lambda$ can be updated using the gradient information $V_{C}^{*}-\hat{c}$, where $V_{C}^*$ are the costs incurred for an optimal policy with a fixed $\lambda$.
+Hence, the~\ac{CMDP} can be solved by iterating the following three steps: (i) Solve MDP with a penalized reward function (see Definition~\ref{def:pen_reward}), (ii) evaluate $V_C^*$ for this policy, and (iii) update $\lambda$ using the gradient information.
+Steps (i) and (ii) can also be interleaved at a finer granularity, and this is the idea behind \ac{CC-MCP}, where $\lambda$ is updated at every \ac{MCTS} iteration based on the Monte Carlo cost estimate $\hat{V}_C$ at the root node of the search tree.